gbmhunter/blog/content/pages/electronics/projects/piezo-crystal-formation/_index.md

 <blockquote>To anyone using an oscilloscope: Mains ripple easily gets it way onto the trace (since it's really an open circuit), but aslong as you set the trigger to manual and at a high enough voltage, you should be able to catch this spike!</blockquote>

-{{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-42-13.jpg" caption="The voltage when giving the piezo a small whack from the end of a screw driver." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-42-13.jpg" caption="The voltage when giving the piezo a small whack from the end of a screw driver."  width="500px" >}}

 An even larger voltage was created when it was hit with the back-end of a screw-driver (not the ideal tool for this, but hey...).
 At 10V/div, this is about 55V peak-to-peak!

-{{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-42-57.jpg" caption="The voltage created when giving the piezo a large whack from the back-end of the screw driver." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-42-57.jpg" caption="The voltage created when giving the piezo a large whack from the back-end of the screw driver."  width="500px" >}}

 These crystals are quite brittle (they aren't diamonds!).
 Not surprisingly, it broke it two shortly after recording 50V across it.

-{{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-50-19.jpg" caption="The piezo crystal broke in two after one too many hits with the screw driver." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-piezocrystalformation/2012-07-21-19-50-19.jpg" caption="The piezo crystal broke in two after one too many hits with the screw driver."  width="500px" >}}

 If you want more information about piezos and their use in electronics, see the [Piezo Speaker page](http://blog.mbedded.ninja/electronics/components/piezos).